reinterpretcat/vrp/doc/src/concepts/pragmatic/problem/index.md

 An optional `skills` property is a set of unique tags which should be matched on job and vehicle to be used.
 It is useful to model some specific job requirements to assigned vehicle (e.g. should have fridge or driver should be a handyman).
 See [skills example](../../../examples/pragmatic/skills.md).

+### Priority

+An optional `priority` property allows you to force some jobs being served before other.
+Priority is represented as integer in range [1, MAX_INT] where the lower value means higher priority.
+By default value is set to 1.